tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Windows SDK/接口文档_intl_en.md

 ### Initializing SDK

-Before the initialization, the SDK is in the uninitialized status, and you need to initialize it through the `Init` API before you can use the voice chat and voice messaging and speech-to-text services.
+Before the initialization, the SDK is in the uninitialized status, and you need to initialize it through the `Init` API before you can use the voice chat and voice message services.

-If you have any questions when using the service, please see [Voice Messaging and Speech-to-Text](https://intl.cloud.tencent.com/document/product/607/30258).
+If you have any questions when using the service, please see [Speech-to-text Conversion](https://intl.cloud.tencent.com/zh/document/product/607/39716).

 ### Initialization APIs